kozyilmaz/nheqminer-macos/README.md

 nheqminer-old (older GPU's < SM 5.0, only CUDA)[USE_CUDA_TROMP]
 ```
 **NOTE:**
-**NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed to build nheqminer-gpu**
+**- NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed to build nheqminer-gpu**
-**CUDA compatible 'Command Line Tools macOS 10.12 for Xcode 8.2' is also needed (from https://developer.apple.com/download/more/)**
+**- CUDA compatible 'Command Line Tools macOS 10.12 for Xcode 8.2' is also needed (from https://developer.apple.com/download/more/)**
-**nheqminer-gpu depends on CUDA capable graphics card with "Compute Capability" > 5.0, for older cards use nheqminer-old**
+**- nheqminer-gpu depends on CUDA capable graphics card with "Compute Capability" > 5.0, for older cards use nheqminer-old**

 ### Run instructions